NoneqPhysLivingMatterLab/laptrack-optimisation/README.md

 cd tracking_scripts
-python a1_homeostasis_simple_LAP_baseline_grid.py # to perform grid search for the mouse epidermis dataset python a2-1_yeast_toolkit_benchmark.py # to perform grid search for the Yeast Image Toolkit dataset python a2-2_yeast_toolkit_benchmark_evaluation_platform.py # to evaluate the scores for the Yeast Image Toolkit dataset results python a3_C2C12_simple_LAP_baseline_grid.py # to perform grid search for the C2C12 dataset
+python a1_homeostasis_simple_LAP_baseline_grid.py # to perform grid search for the mouse epidermis dataset python a2-1_yeast_toolkit_benchmark.py # to perform grid search for the Yeast Image Toolkit dataset
+# execute a2-2_yeast_toolkit_benchmark_evaluation_platform.py
+# with following the instruction at the file top
+# to evaluate the scores for the Yeast Image Toolkit dataset results
+python a3_C2C12_simple_LAP_baseline_grid.py # to perform grid search for the C2C12 dataset
 ```